ElvenTools/elven-tools-website/src/docs/recipes.md

 ### How to claim dev rewards

-In the Elrond ecosystem, each Smart Contract will get the share of the fees as a development reward.
+In the MultiversX ecosystem, each Smart Contract will get the share of the fees as a development reward.
 So the developer of the contract will get some share because this is an open source Smart Contract.
 It will generate these rewards for everyone who deploys it.
 You can claim them by using: `elven-tools nft-minter claim-dev-rewards`.
 Remember that this will only work for the owner of the Smart Contract.

 As always, you can call the giveaway endpoint without the CLI.
 Check them in the SC endpoints section.